JogoDev0/Martian_Robots/README.md

 #### Running Instructions

 A) CLI version

-npm install
+> npm install
 - npm run start -> Runs web version of the application.
 Open http://localhost:3000 and follow instructions.
 - npm run local -> Runs local version of the application.
 It will get data from /input/input.txt file and  out put the result on /output/output.txt file and CLI.
 - npm run test -> Runs test cases.

 B) Docker version

-docker build -t martianrobots . -> To build docker image.
+> docker build -t martianrobots . -> To build docker image.
 - docker run --init -p 3000:3000 -d martianrobots -> Runs web version of the application.
 Open http://localhost:3000 and follow instructions.
 - docker run --init -it martianrobots npm run local -> Runs local version of the application.
 It will get data from /input/input.txt file and  out put the result on /output/output.txt file and CLI.
 - docker run --init -it martianrobots npm run test -> Runs test cases.

+C) Heroku version

+> Open https://martian--robots.herokuapp.com/ and follow instructions.

 #### The problem